dinhanh3001/IMAGE-PROCESSING-USING-VERILOG-/README.md

 └── README.md
 ```
 ## The design consists of three main stages:
-* 1. Line buffer: Input pixels stream in real time.
+1. Line buffer: Input pixels stream in real time.
 The line_buffer stores the previous two rows using internal RAM.
-* 2. Window generation: Three register shift data at every clock cycle to form 3x3 moving window around the current pixel.
+2. Window generation: Three register shift data at every clock cycle to form 3x3 moving window around the current pixel.
-* 3. Median calculation: Instead of sortin all 9 pixels, the design use a network of compare_swap models: Stage 1: Sort each of the 3 rows independently,
+3. Median calculation: Instead of sortin all 9 pixels, the design use a network of compare_swap models:
+Stage 1: Sort each of the 3 rows independently.

-Stage 2: Sort the columns of the resulting matrix (Min column, Median column, Max column), Stage 3: Compare specific diagonal elements to pinpoint the median value.
+Stage 2: Sort the columns of the resulting matrix (Min column, Median column, Max column)

+Stage 3: Compare specific diagonal elements to pinpoint the median value.